 One in three of our students receive additional non-repayable funding from us.

-UK undergraduate students with a household income of no more than £36,000 a year (£42,875 if you are part-time or taking a foundation year) may be eligible to receive Leeds Financial Support.
+UK undergraduate students with a household income of no more than £36,000 a year (£42,875 if you are part-time or taking a foundation year) may be eligible to receive the Leeds Bursary.
 The amount you can receive depends on household income and is paid to you in instalments in addition to funding you may receive from the government.

 Our generous funding package includes scholarships based on your personal circumstances, also known as means-tested scholarships.
 If your household income is less than £42,875 a year or you are from a disadvantaged background you may be able to apply for a scholarship which is typically £3,000 a year.

 We also have scholarships that are awarded based on your academic achievement.
 These are available for high achieving students regardless of household income and background.

 Our Sanctuary Scholarships are also available to forced migrants to the UK.

 You may be eligible for further support if you: